-Based on the list of risks in Table 1 we can envisage several steps that can be performed in order to enhance youth digital social inclusion.
-When it comes to managing youth work targeted at social inclusion, there are several approaches which can have a positive impact on young people's lives:
+Based on the list of the risks streaming from the youth digital social inclusion we can envisage several steps that can be performed in order to enhance youth digital social inclusion.
+When it comes to managing youth work targeted at social inclusion, there are several approaches which can has a positive impact on the young people's lives:

-- ▶ 1. identifying young people's needs and aspirations, and placing their insights in the social, cultural and geographical context; - ▶ 2. making a plan and establishing a network of available and skillful youth workers to be engaged online; - ▶ 3. continuously working on the digital competences of youth workers, young people and their carers; - ▶ 4. meeting the identified training needs; - ▶ 5. writing guidance for youth workers; - ▶ 6. providing strategic financial investment; - ▶ 7. ensuring policy commitment; - ▶ 8. challenging resistant mindsets and false narratives, such as the digital native.
+- 1) identifying young people's needs and aspirations, and placing their insights in the social, cultural and geographical context; - 2) making a plan and establishing a network of available and skilful youth workers to be engaged online; - continuously working on the digital competences of the youth workers, young people and their carers; - 4) meeting the identified training needs; - 5) writing guidance for youth workers; - 6) providing strategic financial investment; - 7) ensuring policy commitment; - 8) challenging resistant mind-sets and false narratives, such as the 'digital native'.

-Another set of recommendations considering youth and online risks comes from the report Slipping through the net (2016: 10), authored by Ellen Helsper:
+Another set of recommendations considering youth and online risks that can be referred to comes from the report Slipping through the net (2016: 10), authored by E. Helsper:

-- ▶ 1.
-There is a need to tackle and minimise barriers and challenges in access, competences and outcomes for different groups of young people. - ▶ 2.
-Countries of the Council of Europe should devote resources to the development of personalised skills training, especially those of disadvantaged and vulnerable youth. - ▶ 3.
-There is a need to facilitate collaborative inter-sectoral approaches in assisting young people to overcome everyday hurdles and develop problem-solving skills and resilience. - ▶ 4.
-Youth workers should be trained to support ICT-related queries.
-It should be made explicit to the general public that these sources of support are available.
+1. There is a need to tackle and minimise barriers and challenges in access, competences and outcomes for different groups of young people.

-▶ 5.
+- 2. Countries of the Council of Europe should devote resources to the development of personalised skills training, especially those of the disadvantaged and vulnerable youth. - 3.
+There is a need to facilitate collaborative inter-sectoral approach in assisting young people to overcome everyday hurdles and develop problem-solving skills and resilience. - 4.
+Youth workers should be trained to support ICT related queries.
+It should be made explicit to the general public that these sources of support are available. - 5.
 Evaluations of success of digital social inclusion should focus on the tangible outcomes that young people achieve and the inequalities therein.

-Although there are already numerous contributions to analyses of youth digital social inclusion, there are some aspects of this phenomenon that call for decisive action or questioning of current practices:
+Although there are already numerous contributions to analyses of the youth digital social inclusion, there are some aspects of this phenomenon that call for a decisive action or questioning of the current practices:

-- ▶ 1.
-There is a need to resolve the hiatus between online and offline human rights by applying the same rights online as offline, paying special attention to young people. - ▶ 2.
-There is a need to review the EU dashboard on social inclusion and introduce additional indicators on digitalisation. - ▶ 3.
-Young people should be included in decision making on social inclusion and enhancing digital social inclusion. - ▶ 4.
-More profound insights into current practices of digital social inclusion are required, which is to some extent covered by the survey administered for the purposes of this study. - ▶ 5.
-There are significant gaps in services and digital social inclusion tools at disposal for different sub-groups of young people.
-At European level, there are fairly similar services and contents when it comes to official platforms, like the European Youth Information and Counselling Agency, Erasmus+agencies and Eurodesk.
-However, at national level, it often means that young people who are not highly educated or do not strive to access higher education do not have a proper digital service.
+- 1. There is a need for reconciling a debate on a hiatus of the human rights online and offline by saying that the same human rights should be applied in the offline and online world, with paying special attention to the young people. - 2.
+There is a need to review the EU dashboard on social inclusion and introduce additional indicators on digitalisation. - 3.
+Young people should be included in decision making on social inclusion and enhancing digital social inclusion. - 4.
+More profound insights into current practices of digital social inclusion are required, which is to some extent covered by the survey administered for the purposes of this study. - 5.
+There are significant gaps in services and tools of digital social inclusion at disposal to different sub-groups of young people.
+At the European level, there are fairly similar services and contents when it comes to 'official' platforms, like European Youth Information and Counselling Agency, Erasmus+ agencies and Eurodesk.
+However, on the national level, it often means that the young people who are not highly educated or do not strive to access higher education do not have a proper digital service.
 Moreover, these services often tackle education, participation and employment, leaving other areas of social inclusion, like housing and health, out of scope.